Teens 'plotted Columbine-style attack'

 The Columbine massacre was carried out by Eric Harris and Dylan Klebold, who then committed suicide.

-Prosecutor Paul Greaney QC said: "Eighteen years after the Columbine massacre and nearly 4,500 miles away, two young teenagers in North Yorkshire became fascinated with Eric Harris and Dylan Klebold."
+Prosecutor Paul Greaney QC said: "Eighteen years after the Columbine massacre and nearly 4,500 miles away, two young teenagers in North Yorkshire became fascinated with Eric Harris and Dylan Klebold.

 "Those two teenagers researched and discussed those killers and their interest in them turned to hero worship."